librenms/librenms/doc/API/Devices.md

 - port: SNMP port (defaults to port defined in config).
 - transport: SNMP protocol (udp,tcp,udp6,tcp6) Defaults to transport defined in config.
 - port_association_mode: method to identify ports: ifIndex (default), ifName, ifDescr, ifAlias
-- snmp_disable: Disables snmp checks and only checks icmp adding the device as ping only (defaults to false)
 - poller_group: This is the poller_group id used for distributed poller setup.
 Defaults to 0.
 - location or location_id: set the location by text or location id

 Options:
 - force_add: Skip all checks and attempts to detect credentials.
-All required fields must be set in the API call.
+Add the device as given directly to the database.
 - ping_fallback: if snmp checks fail, add the device as ping only instead of failing

-For SNMP v1 or v2c
+SNMP v1 or v2c credentials:
 - community: Required for SNMP v1 or v2c.

-For SNMP v3
+SNMP v3 credentials:
 - authlevel: SNMP authlevel (noAuthNoPriv, authNoPriv, authPriv).
 - authname: SNMP Auth username
 - authpass: SNMP Auth password